ch-apptitude/goomi/README.md

  - Electron support
  - import generators locally to edit them
  - document and harmonize the --all command parameter
+ - precommit linting (can be specified at the project init)

 ## Support